 Another frontier of opportunity is the graphic, large-scale presentation of public problems.
-The Pentagon finds indispensible for purposes of command and control -- a 'War Room'' -with giant blinking maps and moving symbols, fed by computers.
+The Pentagon finds indispensible for purposes of command and control -a "War Room" -- with giant blinking maps and moving symbols, fed by computers.
 So, too, the Congress should consider establishing a giant, computerized display, so that visitors from all over America might see -- at one glance -- the panoramic scope of changing problems and opportunities confronting the nation.

-C The same concept could be applied at United Nations Headquarters in the form of a 'Peace Room' There, both diplomats and onlookers could grasp in one view the enormous range of ever-changing problems -- security, economic, political and others facing mankind.
+The same concept could be used at United Nations Headquarters in the form of a "Peach Room" or "Development Room".
+There, both diplomats and onlookers could grasp in one view the enormous range of ever-changing problems -security, economic, political and others facing mankind.

-In our own land, from grade school onward, we should educate our children so they are at home with inter-disciplinary man-machine teamwork.
+And in our own land, from grade school onward, we should educate our children so they are at home with inter-disciplinary, man-machine teamwork.